davida26/davida26.github.io/about.md

 ## The Tech Start

-Around my 10th birthday, I got into the tech scene, primarily due to the fact my father had saved up enough to buy the first family computer - *some of you younger readers may not understand how expensive a pc used to be*.
-So back to the story, from day one of setting it up to the day we finally got AOL and the beautiful dial-up noise started - I could not get enough of it.
+Around my 10th birthday, I got into the tech scene.
+This was primarily due to the fact that my father had saved up enough to buy the first family computer - *some of you younger readers may not understand how expensive a pc used to be*.
+So back to the story, from day one of setting it up to the day we finally got AOL and the beautiful dial-up noise started - I could not get enough of it. #56Kbps

 I spent a significant amount of time learning about the components a traditional computer had.
 When that no longer satisfied my interest, I moved to opening up everything I could get my hands on.
 This included old T.V's, radios, phones, etc. This was also the first time I learned that a capacitor holds a charge.
 Ouch.